 Siding

 The Municipal Hall expansion provided additional capacity to better serve the community of Duncan.
-The additional offices, meeting rooms, washrooms and customer service area were designed on the lower portion of the lot, taking advantage of the sloping site to achieve grade access from the adjacent parking lots, and maximize opportunities for daylighting.
+The additional offices, meeting rooms, washrooms and customer service area were designed on the lower portion of the lot, taking advantage of the sloping site to achieve grade access from the adjacent parking lots and maximize opportunities for daylighting.
 The second floor of the new building connects directly to the lower floor of the existing structure, providing easy access to both administrative services and council chambers.

 Western red cedar clads an almost all-wood structure

 The extensive and prominent use of wood was a conscious decision from the outset of the project.
-The new interior and exterior walls were constructed with wood framing and the main structure is comprised of glue-laminated timber (glulam) beams supported by steel columns.
+The new interior and exterior walls were constructed with wood framing and the main structure is comprised of glulam beams supported by steel columns.
 The roof structure was designed with wood joists that combine wood top and bottom chords with a web made from galvanized steel pipes.
 The soffits and cladding are western red cedar.

 Wood used in a myriad of ways on the interior